UnderwaterOwlbear/underwaterowlbear.github.io/pages/cairn-houserules.md

 ### Spellbooks

 Spellbooks contain a single spell.
 Anyone can cast a spell by holding a Spellbook in both hands and reading its contents aloud.
-Casting a spell adds one (1) **fatigu**.
+Casting a spell adds one (1) **fatigue**.
 Given time and safety, PCs can enhance a spell without any additional cost.
 If they are in danger, a **WIL** save may be required to avoid terrible consequences.

 **Scrolls** are similar to Spellbooks, however: